Healthcare at your fingertips

 What if I am unable to keep my appointment?

-If you are unable to keep your appointment, please call your local center at least 24-hours in advance.
+If you are unable to keep your appointment, please call your local center at least 24-hours in advance to avoid being charged a late cancellation/rescheduling fee.
 Your physician will be notified and your examination rescheduled.
-If transportation is an issue, the center can help make arrangements for you.
+If transportation is an issue, the center may be able to help make arrangements for you.

 Is there a no show / late cancellation fee?